respawn-app/FlowMVI/docs/quickstart.md

 }
 ```

-* `debuggable` - Settings this to true enables additional store validations and debug logging.
+* `debuggable` - Setting this to `true` enables additional store validations and debug logging.
 The store will check your
   subscription events, launches/stops, and plugins for validity, as well as print logs to the system console.
 * `name` - Set the future name of the store.
 Needed for debug, logging, comparing and injecting stores
 * `parallelIntents` - Declare that intents must be processed in parallel.
 Intents may still be dropped according to the